• Skip to primary navigation

 To put it very simply, you need to prove that you can repay the loan.

 To determine if this is the case, the underwriter will analyze employment status, annual income, and debt.
 The underwriter will also review assets, such as savings and checking accounts, stocks and bonds, 401(k), and IRA accounts.
-Cash reserves may also be reviewed, to determine how well you can stay on top of your bills and expenses, if your income suddenly stops for any reason.
+Cash reserves may also be reviewed, to determine how well you can stay on top of your bills and expenses if your income suddenly stops for any reason.

 Lenders look at two calculations (also called ratios).
 They are:

-2. The second is your Debt Ratio (also called the back-end ratio).
+- The second is your Debt Ratio (also called the back-end ratio).
 This starts with that mortgage payment calculation from the Housing Ratio and adds to it the current payment obligations that would show up on your credit report (car loans, minimum credit card payments, student loans, etc.).
 A good back-end ratio would be 40% or less.
 However, loans sometimes are approved with higher debt ratios.

 Remember that every application is different.
 Income can be impacted by overtime, bonuses, job history, unreimbursed expenses, commission, and other factors.
 Consult an experienced Mortgage Advisor to determine how the underwriter will calculate your numbers.

-Let’s look at a real-life example.
+Let’s look at a real-life example of DTI for mortgage.

 Below is a hypothetical debt-to-income calculation for Shimon & Chani: